bravetechnologycoop/BraveButtons/README.md

 # How to access a remote database

-To access the remote database you'll first need to add the IP you're trying to access it form to the "trusted sources" section of the digital ocean database console located at https://cloud.digitalocean.com/databases/button-db?i=c5171f
+To access the remote database you'll first need to add the IP you're trying to access it form to the "trusted sources" section of the digital ocean database console located at https://cloud.digitalocean.com/databases/button-db

-To connect, use the connection details available from the connection pools page on Digital Ocean - there should be a pool for testing and one for production, and connectino details will be available as individual parameters, a connection string, and as a psql command with the necessary flags filled in https://cloud.digitalocean.com/databases/button-db/pools?i=c5171f
+To connect, use the connection details available from the connection pools page on Digital Ocean - there should be a pool for testing and one for production, and connection details will be available as individual parameters, a connection string, and as a psql command with the necessary flags filled in https://cloud.digitalocean.com/databases/button-db/pools

 `PGPASSWORD=<password> psql -U <user> -h <hostname>.com -p <port> -d <database> --set=sslmode=require`